sjp38/perfbook-ko_KR/README.md

 The translation is just for fun.
 If things goes luckily, however, the translation may help Korean programmers to understand the parallel programming well.
-Also, the translation is official and Paul Mckenny, the original author, also knows and announces it:
+Also, the translation is official; Paul E. McKenney, the original author, also references this repository:
 - https://goo.gl/b8gqMS

 License
 =======

-This work follows the license of Paul Mckenny's original one.
+This work follows the license of Paul E. McKenney's original one.
 You can use it almost freely.
 However, please check the license again.